 Photo: Dierk Schaefer

-Cannabis is still the world’s most popular illegal drug worldwide - but in the UK, its use is falling.
+Cannabis is still the world’s most popular illegal drug worldwide, but in the UK, its use is falling.
 For most people, cannabis is not a source of harm and is used to achieve a feeling of being relaxed and high.
 Most people use it for a few years then stop.
-Other people don’t stop and - as with all drugs - the more you use, and the longer you use for, the more likely you are to run into problems.
+Other people don’t stop and – as with all drugs – the more you use, and the longer you use for, the more likely you are to run into problems.

 As has happened with tobacco, increasingly people seem to be more aware of the risks of using cannabis (especially of smoking it) and are making a choice not to use.

-Is it stronger now?
+Is cannabis stronger now?

 Cannabis has changed a lot over the last 20 years.
 The most common form is a strong herbal preparation often called ‘skunk’ or ‘hydro’.
 Skunk is different from resin and from normal bush or commercial weed in that it has lots of one cannabis chemical – THC (about 8-14%) – and very little of another calming and relaxing cannabis chemical called CBD.
 Resin or normal weed has a balance of both chemicals and lower levels (about 2-4% each).

 Skunk is the form used by over 80% of UK users and, as well as being the commonest form, is also the most expensive.
 And while it seems to be preferred by most people to other types like hash or resin (the usually black/brown waxy/squidgy form of the drug), it also causes more memory loss, dependence and paranoia.